oracle-livelabs/pts/ai-vector-search-fundamentals/adb-setup/create-nationalparks-user.md

     ```
     <copy>
-    oci db autonomous-database generate-wallet --autonomous-database-id < Insert your OCID > --file adb.zip --password  Welcome_12345
+    oci db autonomous-database generate-wallet --autonomous-database-id <Insert your OCID here> --file adb.zip --password  Welcome_12345
     </copy>
     ```

-    Don't forget that you have to insert your OCID for the autonomous-database-id.
+    Don't forget that you have to insert your OCID for the autonomous-database-id above.
-    The OCID can be obtained from the ADB General Information section:
+    The OCID can be obtained from the ADB General Information section in the ADB page:

     ![OCID location](images/ADB_OCID_location.png)